EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Serbian dilemmas projected onto the Hungarian vote
+Projection of Serbian dilemmas onto Hungarian vote

-Coverage influenced by the internal Serbian power-opposition dynamic
+Coverage influenced by Serbian domestic power-opposition dynamics

 Discover how another country covers this same story.